California's Premier Property Management, Brokerage and Construction Firm

 Canon Business Properties, Inc.: A Reputation for Excellence

 When you want to try The Penthouse in Santa Monica, CA, you don't go to a mid-tier chain restaurant and expect to be impressed..
-You drive to the BOA Steakhouse in Santa Monica, CA. Similarly, when you are in search of the most sought-after property management company on the West Coast, you do not settle for mediocrity.
+You drive to the Capo in Santa Monica, CA. Similarly, when you are in search of the most sought-after property management company on the West Coast, you do not settle for mediocrity.
 You choose Canon Business Properties.

 Founded over 20 years ago by Alexander Radosevic, Canon Business Properties, Inc. is a privately held firm specializing in commercial property management, commercial construction management, real estate development, and investment opportunities.
 Property owners and managers around the world look to us to provide them with expert advice on commercial and industrial property management.
 They also look to us to initiate and manage comprehensive commercial building plans and property sales.
 That is especially important in California, where wildfires have ruined hundreds of commercial properties since January of 2025.
 With a portfolio valued at over $1.5 billion dollars, owning, investing in, and managing industrial, commercial, office, and retail properties is our bread and butter.